Bam Bahadur Kunwar

 He died on 25 May 1857 by tuberculosis.
 His wife was prevented from committing sati by Jung Bahadur Rana.
-His younger brother Ranodip Singh Kunwar performed the formal 13-days mourning ritual.
+His younger brother Ranodip Singh performed the formal 13-days mourning ritual.
 He left behind three minor sons, Teg 9, Yakshya 7, Bambir 5 years of age and a married daughter Bhubaneshwori.
 He was only a year younger than Jung Bahadur Rana and was the loyalest brother.
 His first son, Teg Bahadur Rana, was sent from an early age to Pokhara as Badahakim (Administrator of the Province).
 His second son, Yakshya Bikram Rana, managed peace terms with his cousin Bir Shumsher Jung Bahadur Rana and his family were allowed to live in peace in Nepal after Shumshers' 1885 Nepal coup d'état.
 His youngest son, Bambir Bikram Rana, was sent into exile and imprisoned in south India after Shumshers' 1885 Nepal coup d'état.